johnhany/awesome-list/README.md

 ## Data Management & Processing

 * [Apache Flink](https://github.com/apache/flink) - An open source stream processing framework with powerful stream- and batch-processing capabilities.

+* [StreamAlert](https://github.com/airbnb/streamalert) - A serverless, realtime data analysis framework which empowers you to ingest, analyze, and alert on data from any environment, using datasources and alerting logic you define.

 ---